Igor Julio: Club career

 Born in Bom Sucesso, Minas Gerais, Igor joined Red Bull Brasil's youth setup from Portuguesa Santista.
 In July 2016, after impressing with the under-20 side, he moved abroad and joined Austrian Bundesliga side FC Red Bull Salzburg, being initially assigned to the reserve team.

-Igor made his professional debut for Liefering on 22 July 2016, starting in a 1–0 Austrian Football First League home win against SV Horn.
+Igor made his professional debut for Liefering on 22 July 2016, starting in a 1–0 Austrian First League home win against SV Horn.
 After being a regular starter, he made his first team debut the following 28 May, playing the full 90 minutes in a 1–0 home defeat of SC Rheindorf Altach.

 Igor was promoted to Red Bull Salzburg's main squad on 26 May 2017, but continued to appear mainly with the B-team.
 On 7 January 2018, he was loaned to fellow top tier club Wolfsberger AC, until June.

-On 2 July 2018, Igor moved to FK Austria Wien also in the first division, on a season-long loan deal.
+On 2 July 2018, Igor moved to Austria Wien also in the first division, on a season-long loan deal.

 On 26 June 2019, Igor signed to Italian Serie A club SPAL a contract until 2023.

 On 31 January 2020, Igor joined Fiorentina on a two-year loan with an obligation to buy.
+In June 2023 he came on as an 84th minute substitute for Luca Ranieri in the Fiorentina team which finished runner-up in the 2022–23 Europa Conference League, losing 2–1 to West Ham United in the final.

+On 26 July 2023, Premier League side Brighton & Hove Albion announced the signing of Igor on a four-year deal, for a reported fee of €17 million.
+Igor made his Brighton debut on 8 October 2023, playing sixty-three minutes in a 2–2 home draw against Liverpool in the Premier League.

+On 1 September 2025, Igor joined fellow Premier League club West Ham United on a season-long loan.